Shena4746/2ymltoc-py/README.md

 ## Specify where the back matter starts (Optional)

-This option is useful if your ToC text file has a back matter and if you would like to set it as depth=0.
+This option is useful when your ToC text file has a back matter and when you would like to set it as depth=0.

 ```txt
 0 | Appendix II: Category Theory 911